 Wyoming artist Carrie Ballantyne will be featured in a retrospective exhibition of her portrait art at The Brinton Museum in Big Horn (WY) in June and July 2018.
-Carrie Ballantyne Comes Home includes works in oil, colored pencil and graphite, conté and charcoal, from the 1980s to the present and represents the first time Ballantyne will be featured in a retrospective show of her work in her own ‘backyard’.
-Having exhibited at the Buffalo Bill Center of the West (Cody, WY), Gilcrease Museum (Tulsa, OK), Booth Western Art Museum (Cartersville, GA), National Cowboy & Western Heritage Museum (Oklahoma City, OK), Autry Museum of the American West (Los Angeles, CA) and the George Phippen Memorial Show (Prescott, AZ), The Brinton Museum’s exhibit represents a coming home for this artist whose family and friends are part of the local community, many of whom she has lovingly portrayed in drawings and paintings.
+Carrie Ballantyne Comes Home includes works in oil, colored pencil and graphite, conté and charcoal, from the 1980s to the present.
+This exhibit represents the first time Ballantyne will be featured in a retrospective show of her work in her own ‘backyard’.
+Carrie Ballantyne exhibited at the Buffalo Bill Center of the West (Cody, WY), Gilcrease Museum (Tulsa, OK), Booth Western Art Museum (Cartersville, GA), National Cowboy & Western Heritage Museum (Oklahoma City, OK), Autry Museum of the American West (Los Angeles, CA) and the George Phippen Memorial Show (Prescott, AZ).
+The Brinton Museum’s exhibit represents a coming home for this artist whose family and friends are part of the local community, many of whom she has lovingly portrayed in drawings and paintings.

 Known for her representational art, from within our ranching culture, images of male and female, young and old, Ballantyne’s exquisite portraits are more than just a documentation of life in the West.
 Her art tells a story about the individual lives of the people who live in the American West.
 Carrie grew up in California and developed a passion for art at a young age.
 She was destined to take her keen interest in the outdoors and a love for the lifestyle of the people who work with horses and cattle, and bring the two together in art.
 The result has been a long and passionate art career that continues to excite and humble her; an artistic love affair with the portrait by an artist who truly captures the essence of the subjects she paints, and draws.
 Ballantyne says, “I feel very fortunate to be able to pursue my artistic passion, in places, and with people who mean so much to me.”